ymdatta/ASE_Spring24_Project/src/gate.md

 and `cols`.
 Due to their interconnections, explaining  these classes have  a  bit of a  "chicken and egg" problem.
 But lets see how we go:

+DATA turns out to be extraordinarily useful for many things.
+E.g. if clustering, we an give each cluster its own DATA.
+For classification, we can store information about different classes in its own seperate data.
+For all these cases, if we want seperate stats on just  one part of the data, we ensure that part is a DATA, then we call the `DATA:stats()` method (shown below).

 ## COLS
 Converts a list of stings into sets of columns, according to the rules described in _GATE’s Input Data Format_.